-A Self-Invested Personal Pension or SIPP allows you to take control over your pension and ultimately the funds you will have available in retirement.
+A Self-Invested Personal Pension (SIPP) allows you to take control over your pension and ultimately the funds you will have available in retirement.
 In addition to the capital gains, income and inheritance tax benefits offered by all pension arrangements, SIPPs offer three main advantages over a traditional pension: control, flexibility and transparency.
 Find out more about SIPPs »

 The Inheritance Tax (IHT) Portfolio Service is designed to help limit the effect of inheritance tax without limiting access to and ownership of your capital.
 By taking advantage of Business Property Relief (BPR) on qualifying shares listed on the Alternative Investment Market (AIM) you can claim 100 per cent tax relief once the portfolio has been held for two years.
 Find out more »

 Venture Capital Trusts (VCT) offer income tax relief of 30 per cent when invested at subscription, subject to a maximum investment of £200,000, while minimums are usually around £3,000 - £5,000.
 Find out more »